redwoodjs/redwoodjs-com-archive/docs/security.md

  * <b>Securing Services by default</b>.
 This will be in an upcoming release.
 See [Secure Services with beforeResolver by cannikin · Pull Request #2272 · redwoodjs/redwood · GitHub](https://community.redwoodjs.com/t/implications-of-this-add-generator-message-with-info-on-how-to-secure-a-function/2061/3) and [RFC - Secure Services by default · Issue #1630 · redwoodjs/redwood · GitHub](https://github.com/redwoodjs/redwood/issues/1630).

- * <b>Webhooks</b> These will be released today in v0.31 with documentation to come later today.
+ * <b>Webhooks</b> These will be released in v0.31 with documentation to come: [upcoming Webhooks Docs](https://redwoodjs.com/docs/webhooks.html).
 This lets you secure your functions when used by third parties or yourself via Zapier, deploy hooks, Cron jobs, notification hooks, etc. See: https://github.com/redwoodjs/redwood/pull/1843#issuecomment-824428164

  * <b>Logging</b> Having visibility into how your functions are used is key to keeping their secure.
-Logging serverless function output can help identify where requests originate and how often.
+Logging <a href="https://redwoodjs.com/docs/serverless-functions.html">Serverless Function</a> output can help identify where requests originate and how often.
 That info can help spot any anomalies.
 Services like Datadog, LogDNA, LogFlare all can setup alerts based on log info to notify you if about usage or request IP addresses or other access issues.
 See: [Docs - Logger : RedwoodJS Docs](https://redwoodjs.com/docs/logger)

 <p>Hope this helps and again – making it accessible is a good, even great, even amazing thing – you just need, as with anything you build, to make sure you keep sensitive data or actions behind something that checks if they are trusted.</p>